DiscordFactory/core/doc/Deployment.md

 yarn install
 ```

-In the second ti me, you should to build your application because the production mode cannot read and execute the typescript natively.
+In the second time, you should build your application because the production mode cannot read and execute the typescript natively.

 ```bash
 npm run build